-While fairness is a subjective concept, we identified several shortcomings of existing metrics.
+While fairness is a subjective concept, we identified several shortcomings of existing slowdown-based metrics.
 As such, we made a case for using the slowdown variance (SDV) as a metric for fairness, where the lower a system's SDV, the more fair it is.
 Through simulation we showed several key insights into the behaviour of SDV which, across a wide range of service time distributions, overcame the aforementioned shortcomings of previous metrics.
 Specifically, for the M/G/1 queue, SDV always considers PS to be more fair than LCFS, SDV considers SRPT to be extremely unfair under Pareto distributed service times, due to starvation and giving an unfair advantage to small jobs, and SDV provides a decoupling of performance from fairness.
-Regarding future work on the subject, we would like to formally show some of the observations made through simulation, such as arrive at closed form expressions for $Var(R/S)^{PS}$ , $Var(R/S)^{LCFS}$ , and $Var(R/S)^{SRPT}$ for general or specific service time distributions.
+Regarding future work on the subject, we would like to formally show some of the observations made through simulation, such as arrive at closed form expressions for $Var(R/S)^{PS}$, $Var(R/S)^{LCFS}$, and $Var(R/S)^{SRPT}$ for general or specific service time distributions; as an alternative to closed form expressions tight bounds on the SDV may also be insightful.
 Furthermore, more numerical experiments can be run on systems other than the M/G/1 queue, such as M/G/C, open Jackson networks, etc. Clearly, SDV behaviours have yet to be explored in great detail, but we hope to start a discussion surrounding it as research on fairness evolves.
+We also hope that some of the insights here inform the general discussion of what it means for a queueing system to be fair.

 Acknowledgement: This research was funded by the Natural Sciences and Engineering Research Council of Canada.
+We would also like to thank the two reviewers of this paper for their constructive feedback as well as their valuable guidance through past research.